xlnwel/grl2-jax/readme.md

 ## Instructions

-If you want to know how an algorithm works, simply study `agent.py` and `nn.py` in each folder of [algo](https://github.com/xlnwel/d2rl/tree/master/algo).
+If you want to know how an algorithm works, simply study each folder in [algo](https://github.com/xlnwel/g2rl/tree/master/algo).

 If you want to run some algorithm, refer to [Get Start](#start).